jmamma/dsp56k/README.md

 ### [1] Symbols

-gdb56300 appears to be ignoring certain symbols.
+gdb56300 appears to be ignoring many symbols.
 We can use the included cldlod.exe program to dump a 'LOD' format of the assembled cld file

 The resulting output shows that the complete symbol table is intact.